-Roadtrip to the Sout of Dominican Republic.
-How did this happen?… Well
+Road-trip to the South of Dominican Republic.
+How did this happen?
+Let me tell you how…

-I won a giveaway to go on a road trip for one full day with two fantastic influencers, Andreita and her husband Manny.
+I won a giveaway to go on a road trip to a province located to the south of the country for one full day with two fantastic influencers, Andreita and her husband Manny.

 They said I could take a friend, so I did, and it was perfect!
 It was the most chill, laid-back, super relaxed Saturday I could have ever imagine.